-You don’t limit yourself to the expected when you’re a kid.
-You see more possibility.
-And we could argue that those odds are long, and yet it is also true that even long odds are ultimately true sometimes.
-So you can live in a boring adult world where the boarded-up houses we walk by are presumed to be the result of a death or bankruptcy, or we can live where kids live; where houses are boarded up because they’re haunted.
+We can live in a boring adult world where the boarded-up houses we walk by are presumed to be the result of a death or bankruptcy, or we can live where kids live; where houses are boarded up because they’re haunted.
 Waves are sea serpents, basements contain boogeymen, and all meteor’s are spaceships.
 When we’re young we go into every situation anticipating adventure.
 And doing so, we find more of them.

 As we age repetitive experiences limit our imagination.
 If we’re abused long enough we’ll start to actually seek out abuse because that’s all we can fit into our highly limited imagination.
 We start to think that’s how life is, rather than how we allowed it to be.
 Yet still, our child-mind is still alive within us.
 We still maintain the ability to see things another way.

-If you don’t believe something’s possible you won’t take the steps to see that thing happen in your life.
-If you think you’ll never have friends because everyone hates you, then you’ll never have friends because you never met anyone –because you guessed they’d all hate us when in reality we’re like anyone else and only some of them would.
-But even they would only hate you out of confusion.
+If we don’t believe something’s possible we won’t take the steps to see that thing happen in our life.
+If we think we’ll never have friends because everyone hates us, then we’ll never have friends because we’ll never meet anyone –because we’d guessed they’d all hate us when in reality we’re like anyone else and only some of them would have hated us.
+But even they would only hate us out of confusion.

-Your friends wouldn’t love you more than your enemies, they would just see you more clearly.
-So even friendship is a childlike thing that we do less of as we age.
-When we’re young we’re more prepared to assume someone might be the source of good experiences but by the time we’re older we just sit in judgment much of the time.
+Friendship is a childlike thing that we do less of as we age.
+When we’re young we’re more prepared to assume someone might be the source of good experiences but, by the time we’re older we just sit in judgment much of the time.
 We disregard more and more kinds of people unlike us, and then we wonder why we don’t have more fun.